remarcmij/promise-demo/README.md

 1. The `main()` function is suspended while awaiting `promise#1`.
 2. When `promise#1` fulfills the `main()` function resumes and outputs the resolved value.
-3. Promise #2 is a promise created a `.then()` call created internally by the `await` keyword and remains unconsumed.
+3. Promise #2 is a promise created by a `.then()` call created internally by the `await` keyword and remains unconsumed.

 #### `node 3-wait 2`

-Consume a promise that is rejected some time later, using `await`.
+Consume a promise that is rejected after two seconds, using `await`.

 ```text
 <<< main starting >>>